- Breast Screening

 Men and women invited for screening will receive an invitation letter explaining the programme and an information leaflet entitled bowel cancer screening - the facts.
 The leaflet outlines the benefits and limitations of screening along with an explanation about what your test results mean and what happens next.

 About a week later, a test kit will be sent out along with step-by-step instructions for completing the test at home and sending the samples to the laboratory.
-The test will then be processed and the results sent within two weeks.
+The test will then be processed and the results sent within 2 weeks.